multitheftauto/amx/README.md

 ## Running gamemodes and filterscripts

-Before you can run sa-mp modes or filterscripts, you need to start the *amx* resource.
+Before you can run SA-MP modes or filterscripts, you need to start the *amx* resource.
 Type this command in the server console or as admin in the ingame console: